 - Once a user completes a multi-sco SCORM course with weighted scoring, their score is recorded and does not change if the user re-takes the course.
 In order for the user to receive a new score, they must complete a new instance of the course.

 Note: The ability to apply weighted scoring for multi-sco SCORM courses is controlled by a backend setting that is turned off by default.
-To enable the setting for your portal, contact Global Product Support.
+To enable the setting for your portal, contact Global Customer Support.